MatPeretti/Lecture-Subscription-Form/README.md

 # :bookmark: Lecture Subscription Form
 - Welcome to the Lecture Subscription Form!
-The page promotes a upcoming lecture with a form, integrated with Mailchimp that is a comprehensive email marketing platform, where is possible to contact all the people who subscribed to the event.
+The page promotes a upcoming lecture where you can subscribe via a form, and is integrated with Mailchimp that is a comprehensive email marketing platform, where is possible to contact all the people who subscribed to the event.

 # :hammer: Features
 - Easy to use subscription form